misia732/databases_project/README.md

 ### Order Delivery
 Delivery management is another crucial component, involving:

-Delivery Status: Allow customers to check the current status of their order (e.g., being prepared, in process, out for delivery) and estimated delivery time.
+- Delivery Status: Allow customers to check the current status of their order (e.g., being prepared, in process, out for delivery) and estimated delivery time. <br />
-Order Cancellation: Customers should be able to cancel their order within 5 minutes of placing it.
+- Order Cancellation: Customers should be able to cancel their order within 5 minutes of placing it. <br />
-Delivery Personnel Management:
+- Delivery Personnel Management:
-The restaurant employs several delivery persons, each assigned to a specific postal code area.
+  - The restaurant employs several delivery persons, each assigned to a specific postal code area. <br />
-A delivery person can only deliver within their assigned area.
-Multiple delivery persons can be assigned to the same postal code if needed.
+  - A delivery person can only deliver within their assigned area.
+Multiple delivery persons can be assigned to the same postal code if needed. <br />
-Once a delivery is initiated, the delivery person is unavailable for further deliveries for 30 minutes.
+  - Once a delivery is initiated, the delivery person is unavailable for further deliveries for 30 minutes. <br />
-The system must handle the delivery timing logic, including the ability to group multiple orders for the same postal code into a single delivery if they occur within the 5-minute window.
+  - The system must handle the delivery timing logic, including the ability to group multiple orders for the same postal code into a single delivery if they occur within the 5-minute window. <br />
 The basic delivery system described above meets the minimum requirements.
 However, the system is open to enhancements for those who wish to implement more efficient or advanced delivery logic, such as optimizing routes or managing delivery queues more effectively.

 ## Project Members

-Student ID: i6326675
+Student ID: i6326675 <br />
 Student ID: